Skip to Main Content Close

 Post Diameter

 One of the top reasons to invest in a backyard swing set is the modular nature of its construction.
-Rather than buying an entire playset, swings can be put together component by component.
-Rather than dropping big money on heavy duty swing set kits, take the time to shop around and design the swing set of your dreams from scratch.
+Rather than buying an entire play set, swings can be put together component by component.
+This allows for customization and potentially lower costs compared to purchasing complete swing set kits.

 Here’s what you need:

-1. Swing Seat: Typically, you’re looking for a belt or bucket seat, but there are more variations hitting the market all the time.
-You may find you want to try a tire swing, a disc swing, or a trapeze-style swing.
+• Swing Seat: Typically, you’re looking for a belt or bucket seat, but there are more variations hitting the market all the time.
+You may find that you want to try a tire swing, a disc swing, or a trapeze-style swing.

-2. Connectors: This is the component that links your seat to the suspension chain and the suspension chain to the hanger.
-We recommend the Clevis Shackle over the typical S-hooks as it guarantees safety and long-lasting durability
+• Connectors: This is the component that links your seat to the suspension chain and the suspension chain to the hanger.
+We recommend the Clevis Shackle over the typical S-hooks, as it guarantees safety and long-lasting durability.

-3. Chain: This is where the fun comes from.
-A galvanized steel chain is the safest and most cost-efficient method for long-term swing set optimization.
+• Chain: A galvanized steel chain is the safest and most cost-efficient choice for long-term swing set optimization.
+Chains coated with PVC or another material can add an extra layer of safety, protecting children's fingers from getting pinched.

 Of course, you will need a base structure with a support rail.
 In the old days, it was common for rope swings to be tied directly to a tree branch.
 These days, there are far safer (and more fun) options for your kids.

 PlaygroundEquipment.com offers only the best swing set equipment at competitively low prices.
-Check out our catalogue now and contact one of our playground experts if you have any additional questions.
+Check out our catalog now, and contact one of our playground experts if you have any additional questions.